EFF has asked an Illinois Circuit Court judge to quash subpoenas aimed at outing opponents of a controversial city project.

 EFF and co-counsel Charles Mudd Jr. obtained a temporary order protecting the anonymous speakers in July, while the defendants asked that the court wait to consider whether to dismiss the subpoenas until after the plaintiffs filed an amended complaint.
 With the amended complaint now filed, providing no support for the subpoenas, EFF and Mudd have moved to quash the subpoenas outright.

-Please see full brief below for more information.
+Please see full order below for more information.

 Firefox recommends the PDF Plugin for Mac OS X for viewing PDF documents in your browser.